Finding Relief for Dry Eye

 Sometimes, the problem is linked to prescription or over-the-counter medication.

 Medications that can cause dry eye include:

 - Birth-control pills

 - Medication for Parkinson's disease

 In addition, environmental factors such as air pollutants, air conditioning, the dryness in airplanes, long periods staring at a computer or book, tobacco smoke, even cooking fumes can cause dry eye or aggravate it.
-If you are suffering from red, itchy, dry, or painful eyes, visit Dr. Atkinson for a thorough eye exam.
+If you are suffering from red, itchy, dry, or painful eyes, visit Dr. BIll Atkinson for a thorough eye exam.
 We may test the quality and volume of your tears to better understand your condition and treat it.

 Once our practice has determined the true nature and cause of your dry eye, we will create a personalized plan to treat it.
 This may include a combination of over-the-counter or prescription eye drops or ointments and other in-office treatments.
 We might prescribe a way to improve your eyelid hygiene and explain how to gently wash your eyelids with warm water.
 In serious cases we may recommend a range of more in-depth treatments such as light therapy, changing your contact lens prescription, or procedures to block your tear ducts or unblock your oil glands.

 Our practice serves patients from Algonquin, Chicagoland , Northwest Suburbs, and Rockford, Illinois and surrounding communities.